cadCAD-org/DynamicGamesSeminar/README.md

 #### Week 3

 Introduce the concept of the configuration space.
 The dynamic games formalism is extended to include a generalized statespace which is an arbitrary data structure and variations with many players as well as multiple mechanisms for transforming the system state.
+Agent strategies will be framed path planning alogrithms.

 [future link to md page]